 Amazon CloudTrail Integration

-Amazon Kinesis Data Streams integrates with Amazon CloudTrail, a service that records AWS API calls for your account and delivers log files to you.
+Amazon Kinesis Data Streams integrates with Amazon CloudTrail, a service that records Amazon API calls for your account and delivers log files to you.
 For more information about API call logging and a list of supported Amazon Kinesis Data Streams APIs, see Logging Kinesis Streams API calls Using Amazon CloudTrail.

 Amazon Kinesis Data Streams allows you to tag your Kinesis streams for easier resource and cost management.
-A tag is a user-defined label expressed as a key-value pair that helps organize AWS resources.
+A tag is a user-defined label expressed as a key-value pair that helps organize Amazon Web Services resources.
 For example, you can tag your Kinesis streams by cost centers so that you can categorize and track your Amazon Kinesis Data Streams costs based on cost centers.
 For more information about Kinesis Data Streams tagging, see Tagging Your Kinesis Streams.